f3-factory/F3com-data/databases/main.md

         projects.user_id=users.user_id;
 ```

-Your application code becomes simple because it does not have to maintain two mapper objects (one for the projects table and another for users) just to retrieve data from two joined tables:-
+Your application code becomes simple because it does not have to maintain two mapper objects (one for the projects table and another for users) just to retrieve data from two joined tables:

 ``` php
 $combined=new DB\SQL\Mapper($db,'combined');